alejandraluaces/TIY_Application/source/alejandra-plus-tiy.md

 When my friends say something about an organization, I listen&#8212;and everyone I know who works at The Iron Yard is saying great things.
 From having a sense of transparency within the organization, to allowing your employees autonomy, and having everyone on the team feel unified towards a common goal..
 I’m getting a lot of good vibes.

 ###I'm Cool
 You should get a lot of good vibes from me, too!
+I'm resourceful and dedicated.
+I value humility before intelligence.
+I love collaborating, though I would describe myself as being a supermotivated self-starter.

-I've worked with four people that are already part of The Iron Yard team, so you'll have a bunch of first-hand accounts about what it's like to work with me.
+Don't take it from me, though: I've worked with a few awesome people that are already part of The Iron Yard team, so you'll have a bunch of first-hand accounts about what it's *really* like to work with me.

 ##Full-Process Design
 I am a generalist.
 I really enjoy being the first designer on a product, and love being able to contribute to the overall design vision through my abilities.
 I also really love [standing behind](https://medium.com/@alejandraluaces/we-don-t-need-more-negativity-bfaaaeb81073) the benefit of having a wide skillset.